Unbiased Krylov subspace method for the extraction of ground state from lattice correlators: Spurious eigenvalues and the energy-variance extrapolation

 For the highest eigenvalue $\lambda_0$ of the transfer matrix, we consider the difference between the truncated and untruncated evaluations:

 where $|x_0^{(m)}\rangle$ is the full eigenvector as constructed in (\ref{eq:righteigenvector}) while that with a prime $|x_0'^{(m)}\rangle$ is truncated at $r$ as in (\ref{eq:lowrank_rightvector}).
 The suffix to indicate $r$ is suppressed for simplicity.
-The size $m$ of the Krylov subspace $\mathcal{K}_m$ is fixed throughout the discussion, and the extrapolation of $r\to m$ is considered.
+The size $m$ of the Krylov subspace $\mathcal{K}_m$ is fixed throughout the discussion, and the extrapolation of $r\to m$ is needed.
+The dependence of $\delta\lambda_0^{(m)}$ on $r$ is, however, unknown a priori, and we take another measure to control the extrapolation as discussed below.

-The difference (\ref{eq:eigenvalue_difference}) emerges from the truncation of the Krylov subspace and vanishes in the limit of $r\to m$.
+The difference $\delta\lambda_0^{(m)}$ (\ref{eq:eigenvalue_difference}) emerges from the truncation of the Krylov subspace and vanishes in the limit of $r\to m$.
 Since $|x_0'^{(m)}\rangle$ is truncated at $r$, it is no longer an exact eigenstate of the transfer matrix; hence, the ``variance''